-The disease causes the death of motor neurons, which control voluntary muscles.
+The disease particularly affects motor neurons, the nerve cells that control voluntary movements, causing them to shrink and die.
 Upper motor neurons send messages from the brain to the spinal cord, and lower motor neurons send messages from the spinal cord to the muscles.

-With the loss of motor neurons, the brain is no longer able to move or control muscle movement, and as a result, muscles become smaller and weaker.
+With the loss of these nerve cells, the brain is no longer able to move muscles or control muscle movement.
+As a result, the muscles become smaller and weaker.
 Within a few years of diagnosis, ALS patients lose the ability to perform everyday tasks like walking up steps, reaching for items, or dressing themselves.

 People with ALS can experience emotional and cognitive difficulties, including bursts of involuntary and inappropriate laughing or crying, depression, impaired critical thinking, or abnormal social behaviors.